stellar/system-test/README.md

 --VerboseOutput false
 ```

+This follows standard exit code conventions, so if all tests pass in the container run, exit code from command line execution will be 0, otherwise, if any failures in container or tests, then exit code will be greater than 0.

 * RustToolchainVersion is optional, image uses a default of pre-installed 1.65.0

 * TestFilter is optional, it is a regex of the feature test name and a scenario defined within, each row in example data for a scenario outline is postfixed with '#01', '#02', example: